Your browser is not optimized for viewing this website.

 This seminar will focus on providing parents and caregivers with a clear understanding of the IEP transition process, from the legal requirements to the best practices for ensuring a smooth and successful transition from school to post-school activities.

 With a focus on education, employment, and independent living, the seminar will break down the steps parents can take to actively support their child’s growth and future planning, offering actionable strategies and resources that can make a real difference.
+This session is led by Kathryn Holmes, our Director of Continuing Education.
+Kathryn created and implemented a transition program in the Kansas City, Kansas school district for over 25 years and shares both the teacher and parent perspective.

 Forgot password?